Resource Guide

 One of the key benefits of AI is accelerating what you are doing.
 For a great engineering organization, AI will accelerate its output.
 If the organization is shitty, AI is just going to accelerate the diarrhea.

 Before we talk about building an AI organization, let's briefly talk about what a good engineering organization is about.
-For this, we are going to use the years of research across thousands of organizations collected by Google under its DORA project.
+For this, we are going to use the years of research across thousands of organizations collected by Google under its DORA (DevOps Research and Assessment) project.
 In summary, DORA identifies five key metrics that show what great companies perform on:

 State of AI-assisted Software Development 2025